 This funding will help enable state, local and municipal governments to not only balance their budgets, but also allow for the same protections in opening their facilities and keeping them open.
 The allocation will help facilities to combat the negative impact of COVID-19, as well as assist government entities in keeping their constituency, properties and assets safe in the future.

 Using American Rescue Plan Funds to Enhance Health, Safety & Security

 It’s important that all eligible organizations claim funding through the American Rescue Plan, as it can help them reopen, stay open and enhance health, safety and security on-site – a benefit that can last well beyond the global pandemic.

-The deadline for claiming funds is Sept.
-30, 2021, with the ability to expend the funding for two calendar years afterward.
+The deadline for claiming funds has been extended to Dec.
+31, 2021, with the ability to expend the funding for two calendar years afterward.